SynthetixLtd/developer-coding-exercise/README.md

 - Code quality
 - Design patterns and best practices

-We think this task should take about 3-5 hours.
-We respect your time far too much to ask for more than that.
-If you don’t finish, that’s fine, we’ll talk through what you have completed.

 Please ask any questions you may have of your Synthetix contact.
 This is not a test of your ability to understand our written instructions, it really is just an opportunity to write some code.